Caring for the Caregiver“Heavenly mindedness actually increases our earthly good”

 Throughout history, poets and scholars have attempted to define love.
 In one of its most challenging descriptions, the Apostle Paul states that love “endures all things” (1 Corinthians 13:4-7).
 Paul’s words on love in 1 Corinthians are often read at weddings, but few people comprehend the demands of a love that is tested by a prolonged or incurable illness.
 In that context, caregivers are a unique model of Paul’s practical definition of love.

 The experience of caring for a loved one is as unique as the illness or the experience of dying itself.
-Innumerable books and articles continue to be written for caregivers precisely because each caregiving experience is as unique as each individual relationship between caregiver and loved one.
+Innumerable books and articles continue to be written for caregivers precisely because each caregiver experience is as unique as each relationship between caregiver and loved one.

 The unexpected is the new normal, but there is a way to prepare for the unexpected.

 When God commanded Joshua to lead the Hebrews across the Jordan into the Promised Land, He didn’t provide the new leader with a daily battle plan.
 He did, however, let Joshua know of His constant presence in life and death: “I promise you what I promised Moses: Wherever you set foot, you will be on land I have given you… I will be with you as I was with Moses.
 I will not fail you or abandon you (Joshua 1:3,5).
 In like manner, Jesus sent the disciples in the general direction of “all nations” with the specific promise to always be with them: “Jesus came and told His disciples, ‘I have been given all authority in heaven and on earth.
 Therefore, go and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit.
 Teach these new disciples to obey all the commands I have given you.
 And be sure of this: I am with you always, even to the end of the age.”
 (Matthew 28:18-20).